Signed Into Law

 Which agencies enforce HB2038?

-HB2038 is enforced by Texas Medical Board and Texas Department of Insurance.
+HB2038 is enforced by Texas Department of Insurance and Texas Medical Board.

 Q

-The compliance urgency for HB2038 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2038 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q